mk499490/astro-tutorial/src/pages/posts/post-2.md

 pubDate: 2025-06-28
 tags: ["astro", "blogging", "learning in public", "successes"]
 ---
-After a successful first week learning Astrom I decided to try some more.
+After a successful first week learning Astro I decided to try some more.
 I wrote and imported a small component from memory!